 Questions Pay TV Foreshadowed changes?
 1. How regulated?
 Details of regulator/s The regulatory scene has grown increasingly complex as pay TV has diversified.
 Korea Communications Commission (KCC) is responsible for programming and content standards; broadcasting production and channel policies; oversight of investigatory productions; user protection and privacy, and regulation of broadcast frequencies.
 KCC is also responsible for certain regulation of IPTV operators, including business approval for programme providers of news, general programming channels and compliance with fair trade and viewer rights provisions of the Internet Multimedia Broadcasting Business Act.
-Ministry of Science and ICT (MSIT) is responsible for general communication policies, combined broadcasting, iPTV and OTT broadcasting), but must obtain KCC consent before regulating new media (cable broadcasting, satellite broadcasting) or revising new media approval procedures.
+Ministry of Science and ICT (MSIT) is responsible for general communication policies, combined broadcasting communication policies and new media (cable broadcasting, satellite broadcasting, IPTV and OTT broadcasting), but must obtain KCC consent before regulating new media (cable broadcasting, satellite broadcasting) or revising new media approval procedures.
 The Korea Communications Standards Commissions (KCSC) is an independent body that administers content standards in broadcast programmes, mobile communications and online.
 Currently, Pay TV operators must periodically renew their licences, but there are plans to abolish this renewal system and, in the long term, to ease the licensing and registration system to a registration and notification system [Media and Content Industry Convergence Development Plan (the Development Plan, p.
 12].
 The re-approval system for news and general programming channels will be maintained, but the maximum validity period will be extended from 5 years to 7 years [Development Plan, p.
 12].
 2. Copyright protection?
 Copyright laws provide strong protection with significant penalties.
 Online piracy is a major problem and competes with pay TV.
-KCSC identifies copyright-infringing sites and blocks access to them Based on the previous position of the Supreme Court regarding acts that violate copyright laws that include providing links to posts or websites containing copyright-infringing content, such acts could not be punished.
-However, the Supreme Court en banc has ruled that such acts can be seen Starting July 2024, Content Delivery Network (CDN) operators with annual sales of over 1 billion KRW will be responsible for preventing the distribution of illegal information, including copyright-infringing content1.
-For habitual and commercial copyright infringement, the sentencing standard would
+Starting July 2024, Content Delivery Network (CDN) operators with annual sales of over 1 billion KRW will be responsible for preventing the distribution of illegal information, including copyright-infringing content 1 .